fightforthefuture/digital-climate-strike/README.md

 ```

 ### Option 2:
-    1) Clone the repo with command `git clone https://github.com/fightforthefuture/digital-climate-strike.git`.
+    1. Clone the repo with command `git clone https://github.com/fightforthefuture/digital-climate-strike.git`.
-    2) Inside the project's folder, run 'npm run build'.
+    2. Inside the project's folder, run 'npm install && npm run build'.
 A folder named 'dist' will be generated.
-    3) Copy the files index.html and widget.js from dist into your site's folder.
+    3. Copy the files index.html and widget.js from dist into your site's folder.
-    4) Include the widget.js in the head section of your site: <script src="widget.js"></script>
+    4. Include the widget anywhere on your site with <script src="widget.js" async></script>

 You can change the user experience and do some customization via the `DIGITAL_CLIMATE_STRIKE_OPTIONS` [described below](#customization-options).